 There will be a separate practical paper which will consist simple programs in C and the implementation of Numerical Methods, studied in the paper BM 353 (Part-A).

-Scheme of Examination of B.A./B.Sc 6th Semester Mathematics (w.e.f.
-2012-2013)
+Scheme of Examination of B.Sc.
+6th Semester Mathematics (Only for the session 2011-2012)